FFXIVPocketGuide/FFXIVPocketGuide/temp_guides/trial_template.md

        - attack: "Attack 02"
       notes:
         - note: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
-sequence:
-  - phase: "01"
-    attacks:
-      - attack: "Attack Name"
-      - attack: "Attack Name"
-    alerts:
-      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
-      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
-    mechanics:
-      - mechanic:
-        - title: "Attack 01"
-          notes:
-            - note: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
-  - phase: "02"
-    attacks:
-      - attack: "Attack Name"
-      - attack: "Attack Name"
-    alerts:
-      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
-      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
-    mechanics:
-      - mechanic:
-        - title: "Attack 01"
-          notes:
-            - note: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
-  - phase: "03"
-    attacks:
-      - attack: "Attack Name"
-      - attack: "Attack Name"
-    alerts:
-      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
-      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
-    mechanics:
-      - mechanic:
-        - title: "Attack 01"
-          notes:
-            - note: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
 ---

 <!--